This contact page directs messages to Alison Trewhela and Anna Semlyen, the yoga consultants on the University of York yoga research team.

 Thanks to Mark Richards for building this website.

 Disclaimer.
 We offer this informative website in all good faith and for the benefit of those interested in knowing more about our yoga programme used in research.
 Any advice is general and does not substitute medical advice, which you are advised to seek before beginning any new exercise programme.
-The full yoga programme is designed to be learnt by a specially-trained yoga teacher using the book and the Relaxations CD and is for non-specific general low back pain conditions and not those with serious pathology.
+The full yoga programme is designed to be learnt by a specially-trained yoga teacher using the book and the Relaxations audio tracks and is for non-specific general low back pain conditions and not those with serious pathology.
 We accept no responsibility or liability for incorrect use of this yoga.

 Yoga for Healthy Lower Backs Ltd. 08169257 Registered Company England & Wales.
 Gwel Hyr TR3 7NW.